Sandpoint, Idaho: History

 Community organizations stage a number of regionally known annual events, including Sandpoint Winter Carnival in February; the Lost in the 50s vintage car show in May; and the Festival at Sandpoint summer music festival in August.
 Sandpoint's historic vaudeville-era Panida Theater hosts frequent performing art events and an ongoing independent film series.
 The Music Conservatory of Sandpoint provides classical music classes and inaugurated its "Little Carnegie" concert hall in 2022.
 A robust visual arts community supported by the Pend Oreille Arts Council also contributes to Sandpoint's reputation as a center for arts and culture in northern Idaho and the Inland Northwest.

 Geography and climate

 According to the United States Census Bureau, the city has a total area of 4.79 sqmi, of which 3.98 sqmi is land and 0.81 sqmi is water.

-Sandpoint has a fairly typical inland Northwestern humid continental climate (Köppen Dsb), with cold, snowy winters and dry summers with large diurnal temperature swings from hot in the day to very cool at night.
-The record low was -37 F on December 30, 1968, while the record high was 106 F recorded on both July 20, 1923 and July 24, 1994.
+Sandpoint has a fairly typical inland Northwestern humid continental climate (Köppen: Dsb), with cold, snowy winters and dry summers with large diurnal temperature swings from hot in the day to very cool at night.
+The record low was -37 F on December 30, 1968, while the record high was 106 F recorded on June 30, 2021.
 The wettest month was December 1933 with 11.99 in of total precipitation and the most monthly snowfall 68.8 in in January 1969.